What You Need To Know About Riffing

 It always used to crack me up when I would meet a comedian at an open mic who would say something like this:

-In my own mind I would say:
+In my own mind I would be saying:

 While riffing can be a very valuable tool in a comedian’s arsenal on stage under certain circumstances and with the baseline knowledge and skill needed to pull it off like a pro…